genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 There are several tracks that can be visualized in Genome Browser:

--  *Reference track* displays reference genome, its genes, transcripts, and their coordinates;
+-  *Reference track* displays reference genome, its genes (green boxes), transcripts, and their coordinates;

 .. image:: images/gb_reference_track.png